-Geophysical Survey.
+Geophysical Survey

-This study involved the geo-electrical resistivity measurement across the accessible areas south of the factory area (BUA Cement) (Fig. 2).
-The survey was conducted using the Schlumberger Array (vertical electrical sounding) method.
+This study involved geo-electrical resistivity measurements across the accessible areas south of Bua cement factory area (Fig. 2).
+The survey was conducted using the Schlumberger Arraymethod.
 The current electrode (AB/2) and potential electrode separations (MN/2) was varied from 1.5 to 500m and from 0.5 to 55m respectively.
 The field readings were carried out using Allied Ohmega earth resistivity meter.
 A total of 35 VES were conducted around the area (Fig. 2).
 The field data was interpreted using a computer simulated program, Interpex (IXD) software.